Rachel Morin's Killer Has Been Convicted — He Now Awaits Sentencing

 Content warning: This article contains details about a violent murder.

 A 37-year-old mother of five was brutally murdered in August 2023.
-Almost a full year later, her murderer has been taken into custody.
+Rachel Morin’s remains were discovered a day after she was reported missing.
 Cases like these are often left cold for decades, but thanks to modern technology, investigators are more efficient than ever before.
-Rachel Morin’s remains were discovered a day after she was reported missing and police have been trying to nail down her killer ever since.

 Article continues below advertisement

 On June 17, 2024, it was revealed that an arrest had been made in Morin’s murder.
-Victor Antonio Martinez-Hernandez, an undocumented immigrant from El Salvador, was arrested in Tulsa, Oklahoma on June 14 and will be extradited to Harford County, Maryland, to face the consequences of his actions.
-But what did he do and what happened to Rachel Morin?
+Victor Antonio Martinez-Hernandez, an undocumented immigrant from El Salvador, was taken into custody in Tulsa, Oklahoma, on June 14 and was extradited to Harford County, Maryland, to face the consequences of his actions.

 Article continues below advertisement

 On Aug.
-5, 2023, 37-year-old Rachel Morin went out for her regular walk on the Ma & Pa Heritage Trail in Bel Air, Md. at around 6 p.m.
-By 11 p.m., Morin’s boyfriend, Richard Tobin, reported her missing.
-Less than 24 hours later, Morin’s remains were discovered in a drain tunnel near the trail by local Native American tracker Michael Gabriszeski and his stepdaughter, Cecilia, as part of a search party.
+5, 2023, Rachel Morin went out for her regular walk on the Ma & Pa Heritage Trail in Bel Air, Md., at around 6 p.m.
+By 11 p.m., Rachel's boyfriend, Richard Tobin, reported her missing.
+Less than 24 hours later, Rachel's remains were discovered in a drain tunnel near the trail by local Native American tracker Michael Gabriszeski and his stepdaughter, Cecilia, as part of a search party.

 Article continues below advertisement